 So there I was, Ubering to an undisclosed location deep in the Hollywood hills on a Wednesday night.
 It was BYOB, but I was instructed that it was best to not drink so that I could feel the intended paired high of the strain used in each course.
 That undisclosed location turned out to be a huge mansion just bong's throw from the Hollywood Bowl overlooking the entire city.
 I was quickly flagged to sign a waiver that made me promise I was "not an informant," and also to confirm that I had been legally prescribed medical cannabis.
 Good thing I had just gotten my license an hour prior via a ten-minute-long, Skyped-in session with PrestoDoctor for my tendonitis.

 Once that was signed, I was quickly handed a jungle-green Champagne spritzer tinted with a bit of kiwi puree spiked with ginger, mint, and 12 milligrams of Girl Scout Cookies.
 I continued to trip the fuck out on the fact that I was about to have a medicated feast in the Hollywood Hills.
-The other patients who were present at the intimate dinner were just as colourful as you would imagine.
-There was a blonde woman wearing a practically see-through red dress, a video editor, a cannabis cookbook author, a lawyer who specialised in defending cannabis businesses, an artist, and the millionaire investment banker who owns the home, along with his young Peruvian date.
+The other patients who were present at the intimate dinner were just as colorful as you would imagine.
+There was a blonde woman wearing a practically see-through red dress; a video editor; a cannabis cookbook author; a lawyer who specialized in defending cannabis businesses; an artist; and the millionaire investment banker who owns the home, along with his young Peruvian date.

 The company cooking the food for the evening was Elevation VIP Cooperative, INC., a dispensary-meets-medical-cannabis-collective that operates as a full catering service.
 Legalities-wise, a patient can donate money to them to cook an elaborate medicated feast for them, and as long as every guest has been prescribed medical marijuana and joins their collective, they are good to go.
 They have been providing medicine to patients this way for years, and their operation appears to be growing strong.